sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

     }
 }
 ```
-As discussed before, annotations are inserted to hint at how the Markdown renderer should apply syntax highlighting to symbols it is unable to identify accurately.
+These annotations exist only in the Markdown source.
-When parsed out and rendered, this code snippet results in the following:
+When processed, they are removed, and the enclosed tokens are assigned the corresponding CSS style(s).
 ```cpp
 namespace [[namespace-name,math]] {
     struct [[class-name,Vector3]] {